 There are endless examples of how organic growth happens across various industries.
 A well-known instance is how Amazon has grown its business by entering new markets.

-Amazon officially opened as an online bookseller in 1995.
-Since then, the company has moved beyond its origins to cover an extensive range of products and services, including entering new markets, like logistics and healthcare.
+Amazon officially opened as an online bookseller in 1994.
+Since then, the company has moved beyond its origins to cover an extensive range of products and services, including entering new markets, such as logistics and healthcare.

 Through nurturing core strengths and constantly adapting to market demands, companies that prioritise organic growth can achieve long-term stability and profitability.